co-cddo/cms-prototype/README.md

 # cms-prototype
-Prototype development of content management system for the Government Digital and Data publishing needs
+Prototype development of content management system for the Government Digital and Data publishing needs.

+Use this prototype during user research sessions.